FoundationDB/fdb-kubernetes-operator/docs/manual/getting_started.md

 Note that:

-* The name of the config map will depend on the name of your cluster.
+* The name of the `ConfigMap` will depend on the name of your cluster.
 * For long-running applications you should ensure that your cluster file is writeable by your application.
 You can achieve this by using the init container and copying the cluster-file inside a shared `emptyDir`.

 ## Next